 Is Inland Bill of Lading Enough for Shipping Overseas?

 Even though the Inland Bill of Lading is very important for international trade, it alone isn’t sufficient to send goods to overseas buyers.
-Rather, the supplier would require one more document, and it is “ocean bill of lading.”
+Instead, the supplier would require one more document, and it is the “ocean bill of lading.”

 It is important for an international carrier to verify the details in the Inland BOL.
 In case of any discrepancy regarding the details of the cargo in the two documents – Inland BOL and Ocean BOL, the latter gets more importance.

-Import and export of goods involve many processes, and the parties had to deal with several types of bills.
-And, Inland BOL is just one part.
+Import and export of goods involve many processes, and the parties have to deal with several types of bills.
+And Inland BOL is just one part.
 An Inland BOL is always there, whether it is domestic or international transportation.
 In the case of imports, it is usually the last leg transportation document from the international carrier to the inland destination.
-Whereas in the case of exports, it is the first leg transportation document from the factory to the international carrier.
+Whereas in the case of exports, it is the first leg of transportation document from the factory to the international carrier.